-While it’s pretty common knowledge that CAD / CAM is used in AEC functions – that’s Architecture, Engineering and Construction, as well as in Manufacturing, it’s interesting to note that there are other less well known areas that make use of CAD / CAM technology – dentistry and dress design, to name two.
+While it’s common knowledge that CAD / CAM is used in AEC functions (Architecture, Engineering, and Construction, as well as in Manufacturing) it’s interesting to note that there are other less well-known areas that make use of CAD / CAM technology – dentistry and dress design, to name two.
 In fact, nearly any industry that produces a tangible product or device makes use of CAD / CAM in one of its many forms.
-Here’s the list that I’ve compiled (let me know in a comment if there are others I should include in a future article):
+Here’s the list that compiled (let me know in a comment if there are others I should include in a future article):

 Then, 2D floor plans are used in the field for the actual construction, while 3D visualizations are used not only to ensure the accuracy of the 2D plans, but also to help backers visualize the finished project so they’re more likely to fund it.
 This is particularly true with office buildings and other commercial structures, although 3D visualizations are being used more and more by home builders and designers as well.

-Automotive – Sophisticated CAD / CAM software is used in every aspect of auto design.
-It’s used to create 3D prototypes of new body styles and to design auto components such as tires, engines, circuitry boards, upholstery and more.
+Sophisticated CAD / CAM software is used in every aspect of auto design.
+CAD services for the auto industry is used to create 3D prototypes of new body styles and to design auto components such as tires, engines, circuitry boards, upholstery, and more.
 Information from the CAD drawings is fed into CNC machines for cutting steel, as well as into robots who help construct the automobiles on the assembly lines.

-Civil Engineering – Urban planners use CAD / CAM software to plan urban infrastructure including bridges, parks, industrial units, office complexes and more.
+Urban planners use CAD / CAM software to plan urban infrastructure including bridges, parks, industrial units, office complexes, and more.
 This is another area where 3D CAD is being used, if not exclusively, then certainly most of the time.
 Urban planning requires funding and taxpayer dollars.
 Most people cannot visualize what a park or a playground will look like based on a 2-dimensional drawing, let alone visualized a huge professional stadium.
-So, if the planners want financial backing and support for a taxpayer referendum, 3D CAD visualizations is the way to go.
+So, if the planners want financial backing and support for a taxpayer referendum, 3D CAD visualizations are the way to go.

-Landscaping – Landscapers use CAD software to conceptualize their outdoor creations and determine the best placement of various landscaping components such as trees, fences, gardens, patios and more.
+Landscapers use CAD software to conceptualize their outdoor creations and determine the best placement of various landscaping components such as trees, fences, gardens, patios, and more.

-Medical – Much like the use of CAD / CAM in dentistry, CAD / CAM is used in medical applications for reconstruction of body parts (some today, even printed out on specialized medical 3D printers), or construction of prosthesis.
-CAD has been traditionally used to assist in engineering design and modeling for representation, analysis and manufacturing.
-Advances in Information Technology and in Biomedicine have created new uses for CAD with many novel and important biomedical applications, particularly in tissue engineering in which the CAD based bio-tissue informatics model provides critical information of tissue biological, biophysical, and biochemical properties for modeling, design, and fabrication of complex tissue substitutes.
+Much like the use of CAD / CAM in dentistry, CAD / CAM is used in medical applications for the reconstruction of body parts (some today, even printed out on specialized medical 3D printers), or construction of prosthesis.
+CAD has been traditionally used to assist in engineering design and modeling for representation, analysis, and manufacturing.
+Advances in Information Technology and in Biomedicine have created new uses for CAD with many novel and important biomedical applications, particularly in tissue engineering in which the CAD-based bio-tissue informatics model provides critical information of tissue biological, biophysical, and biochemical properties for modeling, design, and fabrication of complex tissue substitutes.

 Advances in computing technologies both in terms of hardware and software have helped in the advancement of CAD / CAM in applications far beyond the scope of traditional AEC design.
 It’s important to realize, however, that while the applications may range from manufacturing to medicine, from the virtual to the 2D, CAD / CAM, in whatever use is a powerful tool that makes many things possible faster, better and safer.